-4.35F-MEDICATION ADMINISTRATION CONSENT FORM
+4.35F MEDICATION ADMINISTRATION CONSENT FORM

-Student's Name (Please Print) This form is good for school year 2019-20.
+This form is good for only the current school year indicated by the date below.
 This consent form must be updated anytime the student's medication order changes and renewed each year and/or anytime a student changes schools.

 Medications, including those for self-administration, must be in the original container and be properly labeled with the student's name, the ordering provider's name, the name of the medication, the dosage, frequency, and instructions for the administration of the medication (including times).
 Additional information accompanying the medication shall state the purpose for the medication, its possible side effects, and any other pertinent instructions (such as special storage requirements) or warnings.

-I hereby authorize the school nurse, or designee, to administer the following medications to my student: Name of medication Name of physician or dentist (if applicable) Dosage Instructions for administering the medication Other instructions I hereby authorize to administer the above medication to my student in the unavailability of the school nurse at school in accordance with the above medication administration instructions.
-I authorize the school nurse to take a photograph of my student to be used to verify my student's identification before the school nurse or an authorized individual administers medications to my student.
-1
+I hereby authorize the school nurse or his/her designee to administer the following medications to my student.

+Name of physician or dentist (if applicable)